MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-errors.md

 ## Failures Overview

 ### KustoDirectIngestClient Exceptions
-While attempting to ingest from multiple sources, errors might occur during the ingestion of some of those surces, while others may be ingested successfully.
+While attempting to ingest from multiple sources, errors might occur during the ingestion of some of those sources, while others may be ingested successfully.
 If an ingestion fails for a particular source, it is logged and the client continues to ingest the remaining sources for the ingestion.
 After going over all sources for ingestion, an `IngestClientAggregateException` is thrown, containing a member `IList<IngestClientException> IngestionErrors`.
-`IngestClientException` and its derived classes contain a field `IngestionSource` and an `Error` field that together form a mapping from the source that failed to be ingested to the error that occured while attempting to ingest it.
+`IngestClientException` and its derived classes contain a field `IngestionSource` and an `Error` field that together form a mapping from the source that failed to be ingested to the error that occurred while attempting to ingest it.
 One can use the information in the IngestionErrors list to investigate which sources failed to be ingested and why. `IngestClientAggregateException` exception also contains a boolean property `GlobalError`, that indicates whether an error occurred for all sources.

 ### Failures Ingesting From Files or Blobs
 If an ingestion failure occurred while attempting to ingest from blob\file, the ingestion sources are not deleted, even if the `deleteSourceOnSuccess` flag is set to `true`.